A guide to navigating the challenge and adventure of life with your dogs.

 I know a complicated training plan can be impossible when you’re depressed.
 So I’ll suggest just a couple things to focus on:

 Leave it.
 Leave it leave it leave it leaveitleaveitleaveit.
-You have Give Your Dog a Brain, which shows you how to teach this.
 Practice Leave Its as much as you can stand.
 Do, like, one-minute training sessions five times a day.
 Start indoors with Leaving food.
 Then Leaving non-food objects.
 Then Leaving the harness.
 Also, Hand Touches.
 Forget everything else in the program and just get really good at these two things.
 Train in a different room every time.
 Then go outside.

 The Leave It is so you can stop her from going after the forbidden object.
 The Hand Touch is an easy way to redirect and give her something productive to do.
 Because, as always, it’s not enough to make the “bad” behavior stop.
 You have to replace it with something.
 In real life, it will look like this: you’re on a walk.
 Pup starts to zero in on a rock/lizard carcass/whatever.
 You say “leave it.”
 Then you say “touch!”
 She touches your hand.
 You give her a treat.
 You continue to Hand Touch until you’ve walked past the danger.